 - Using Services

 - Interfaces, Classes, and Enums

 Private Onsite/Online Pricing for Development Teams

 Class pricing is based on the number of class days and number of students in class.
 We normally allow up to 24 students per class.

 The course pricing includes student access to an electronic version of the course manual, lab manual, sample code and lab code.
 Courses can also be customized if you'd like to run a shorter or longer version of the course.

-Although we don't offer public training classes for individuals, we partner with Interface Technical Training and they offer instructor-led classes in Phoenix, AZ or online through their RemoteLive technology.
+We don't offer public classes or one-on-one classes for individuals.
+For public classes we partner with Interface Technical Training and they offer instructor-led classes in Phoenix, AZ or online through their RemoteLive technology.